Best Pre-Workout Powder of 2022, According to a Dietician - NewsBreak

 5. Dietary Nitrates

 Dietary nitrates are commonly found in certain vegetables (namely beetroot) that contribute to increasing plasma circulation of nitrite and ultimately conversion to nitric oxide availability.
-This provides a positive effect on enhanced muscle efficiency, fatigue resistance, and performance through its vasodilation effects.
+This provides a positive effect on enhanced muscle efficiency, fatigue resistance, and performance.

 6. Electrolytes